hellofromtonya/beat-the-clock-memory-game/README.md

 # Beat the Clock Memory Game

-This game tests your memory and challenges you to match the cards in as few moves as possible while beating the clock.
+This game tests your memory and challenges you to match the cards in as few moves as possible before the game clock runs out.

+You can play the game in your browser by [clicking here](https://rawgit.com/hellofromtonya/beat-the-clock-memory-game/master/index.html).

 ## How to Play

 [Click here](https://rawgit.com/hellofromtonya/beat-the-clock-memory-game/master/index.html) to load the game into your browser.

-You are given 16 cards.
-The deck is made up of 8 different pairs of cards.
-The cards are arranged randomly on the grid with the symbol face down.

-Each turn:
+The key to the game is to remember the card symbols and match the pairs in as few tries (moves) as possible.

+Do the following:

 - The player flips one card over to reveal its underlying symbol.
 - The player then turns over a second card, trying to find the corresponding card with the same symbol.
     - If the cards match, both cards stay flipped over.
     - If the cards do not match, both cards are flipped face down.

-The first time a card is clicked within a game, the game's timer starts to countdown.
-The objective is to beat the clock while matching the cards in as few moves as possible.

-## The Objective

-The objectives are:

-1. Match all 16 cards before the game clock runs out.
+- Repeat until all cards are matched or the clock runs out.
-2. Match all of the cards in as few moves as possible.

-## The Rules
+## Game Overview

-1. Each game is timed.
-When the time runs out, the game is over.
-    - The player's score from previous rounds is retained.
-    - The player does not level up.
-2. If the player missed 3 matches in a row, the round ends.
+The game consists of a deck with 8 matching pairs of cards, i.e. for a total of 16 cards.
+At the start of a new game, the following happens:

+- Player statistics are reset, except for the level.
+- The Card Symbols array is shuffled, i.e. to add more variation between games.
+- 8 card symbols are selected and then doubled.
-    - The player's score from previous rounds is retained.
+- The new deck is shuffled.
+- Each card's symbol is updated in its respective `card` object.

+Once the player clicks on a card, the game clock starts counting down in seconds.
+During play, the player selects a pair of cards.
+The game checks if the pair's symbols match.

+- If yes, the following happens:
+    - the cards are animated to visually alert the player of the match
+    - points are awarded
+    - the cards remain face up

+- If no, the following happens:
+    - the cards are animated to visually alert the player of the mismatch
+    - points may be deducted for consecutive misses
+    - cards turned face down again
+    - a star may be removed

+### Scoring

+The game scores based upon the player's performance.
+Score is managed in the `PlayerModel` and is configurable.

-    - The player does not level up.
+- The player wins points when:

-## Scoring
+    - Matching a pair of cards awards 100 points
+    - Matching consecutive pairs of cards awards 1000 x the number of consecutive matches (progressive scoring)

+- When the player has 3 or more consecutive matches, a 10,000 point bonus is awarded.
+- When missing 3 consecutive times, the player loses 1,000 points.

 ### How to Level Up

-## TODOs

-- Please wait on "Play again" as the board resets
+There are multiple levels in this game.
+A player can level when:

+- wins the game before the clock times out
+- wins with no more than the required number of moves
+- achieves the minimum score
-- Add ratio code to drive the stars
+- wins with the required number of stars

-- Add level up features
-- Store progression in the browser to resume play
+All of the above are configurable.

 ## Credits